 “It was a warm spring afternoon.
 Strike strode on down towards Hammersmith Bridge, its pale sage-green paint and ornate gilding picturesque in the sun.”

-It isn’t mentioned in the book what brand of beer Strike drinks here.
-While we were there, they didn’t have Doom Bar or any of Strike’s beers, so we’d like to think he tried the Blue Anchor Ale.
+It isn’t mentioned in the book what beer Strike drinks in The Blue Anchor.
+When we were first there in 2016, they didn’t have Doom Bar or any of Strike’s beers, so we’d like to think he tried the Blue Anchor Ale.

-Find the Blue Anchor on Google Maps here:
+Find the Blue Anchor on Google Maps below.